- Healthy Places

 After the flood water has receded, follow the CDC’s steps for disinfecting your well.

 Test your well water after the well disinfection and before you begin drinking it again.
-The Snohomish Health districts provide water sampling bottles for you to test your water.
+The Snohomish County Health Department provides water sampling bottles for you to test your water.
 There is a fee payable when you drop off the water sample.
-Pick up and turn in your bottles for testing at the Snohomish Health District:
+Pick up and turn in your bottles for testing at the Snohomish County Health Department:

 Environmental Health Division

 3020 Rucker Avenue